Research Help is still available during remote instruction!

 To search for books, you need to use the library catalog for either keyword or subject searches.
-Depending on how much time you have, there are additional options beyond our holdings within Kellogg Library.
+Depending on how much time you have, there are additional options beyond our holdings within the University Library.

 Books at Cal State San Marcos